-Ellen Torregrossa-O'Connor, Shareholder with the law firm of Wilentz, Goldman & Spitzer P.A., concentrates her practice in the areas of criminal law, white-collar litigation, internal investigations, licensing and regulatory matters and civil rights litigation.
+Ellen Torregrossa-O'Connor, Shareholder with the law firm of Wilentz, Goldman & Spitzer P.A., concentrates her practice in the areas of criminal law, white-collar litigation, internal investigations including cybersecurity and data privacy breaches, licensing and regulatory matters and civil rights litigation.

 Ms. Torregrossa-O'Connor represents individual and corporate clients in all phases of criminal proceedings in both state and federal courts, including significant motion, trial, and appellate work.
 Ms. Torregrossa-O'Connor has experience handling serious criminal cases, ranging from homicide offenses to theft and drug offenses, as well as complex racketeering (“RICO”) matters and white-collar crimes, including public corruption, business-related offenses, and health care claims and insurance fraud.
 Ms. Torregrossa-O'Connor also represents juveniles charged with offenses and those facing waiver to adult criminal court.
 Ms. Torregrossa-O'Connor also appears in municipal court matters, as well as civil and administrative matters, disciplinary hearings at the municipal and state level and DYFS/DCPP litigation.